Risk Management

 Risk control measures

-- Plan and implement employee education, training, and development programs.
+- Planning and implementing employee education, training, and development programs.

-- Design competitive compensation and employee benefit measures.
+- Designing competitive compensation and employee benefits measures.

 - Comprehensive training and local talent development programs.